 Who hasn’t had a leaky faucet and wondered if they should replace it themselves?
 Replacing a kitchen faucet is one of the easiest DIY projects you can tackle.
-We will walk you through the process to remove and install a two-handle kitchen faucet with a sprayer.
-The hardest part of this project might be selecting a faucet… There are so many to choose from, you might be there a while.
+We will walk you through the process of removing and installing a two-handle kitchen faucet with a sprayer.
+The hardest part of this project might be selecting a faucet.
+There are so many to choose from, you might be there a while.

 What to do BEFORE replacing your kitchen sink

-- Have a bucket or shallow bowls handy to catch any water that drips or runs during the process.
+- A bucket or shallow bowl is handy to catch any water dripping or running.

 - Have pliers, an adjustable wrench, and a one-gallon Ziplock bag within reach.